papis/papis/doc/source/database_structure.rst

 However if you're reaching higher numbers, 500, 1000, 2000 documents, you'll probably want to use the ``Whoosh`` backend for very good performance.

-You can select the databases using the flag :ref:`database-backend <config-settings-database-backend>`.
+You can select a database by using the flag :ref:`database-backend <config-settings-database-backend>`.

 Papis database